Retrieving cosmological information from small-scale CMB foregrounds II. The kinetic Sunyaev Zel'dovich effect: Results

-It is only when the cosmological information included in the kSZ spectrum is used that there is a clear improvement in the measurement of the two signals, with the most likely values of the tSZ and kSZ amplitudes sitting at $9$ and $5\sigma$, respectively, from a zero amplitude: $\mathcal{D}_{3000}^\mathrm{tSZ} = 3.5 \pm 0.4$ and $\mathcal{D}_{3000}^\mathrm{kSZ}=3.3\pm0.6$ at $1\sigma$ (see also Table~\ref{tab:results}).
+It is only when the cosmological information included in the kSZ spectrum is used that there is a clear improvement in the measurement of the two signals, with the most likely values of the tSZ and kSZ amplitudes sitting at $9$ and $5\sigma$, respectively, from a zero amplitude: $\mathcal{D}_{3000}^\mathrm{tSZ} = 3.5 \pm 0.4$ and $\mathcal{D}_{3000}^\mathrm{kSZ}=3.4^{+0.5}_{-0.3}$ with a $68\%$ confidence limit (see also Table~\ref{tab:results}).
 The model used to derive the kSZ allows to decompose it into its patchy and late-time contributions.
 The probability distributions of their amplitudes at $\ell=3000$ are shown in the bottom panel of Fig.~\ref{fig:triangle_atksz_free_cosmo}.
-Again, if the late-time contribution is well-constrained, only an upper limit can be placed on the patchy kSZ, similar to what was obtained with a fixed cosmology: $\mathcal{D}_{3000}^\mathrm{pkSZ} < 1.58~\mu\mathrm{K}^2$ at 95\% confidence.
+Again, if the late-time contribution is well-constrained, only an upper limit can be placed on the patchy kSZ, similar to what was obtained with a fixed cosmology: $\mathcal{D}_{3000}^\mathrm{pkSZ} < 1.6~\mu\mathrm{K}^2$ at 95\% confidence.
 The most likely kSZ and tSZ spectra at $150~\mathrm{GHz}$, as well as their $68\%$ credibility regions, are shown in Fig.~\ref{fig:sz_ps} and compared to the best-fit templates.
 For the first time, it is possible to see the shape of the SZ spectra preferred by the small-scale CMB data, and to decompose the kSZ power into its late-time and patchy components.
-In comparison to the templates, apart from reducing the error bars at all multipoles, the RF-prediction allows for a larger power at high-$\ell$ for both spectra.
+In conclusion, in comparison to the templates, the RF-prediction allows for a larger power at high-$\ell$ for both spectra and for reduced error bars at all multipoles.
+This result holds when using different templates than the ones used in \citet{Reichardt2020}, notably templates obtained with the analytical derivation of \citet{Gorce2020} for different sets of parameters.
+We additionally find a difference of only $0.17\,\mu\mathrm{K}^2$, corresponding to approximately $0.25\sigma$, on the amplitude of the total kSZ power at $\ell=3000$ when a template and a cosmology-dependent amplitude are used for the late-time component of the kSZ \citep{ShawRudd_2012}, whilst the RF is used to infer the patchy contribution.